MicrosoftDocs/power-platform/power-platform/admin/partners-credit-when-customers-subscribe-dynamics-365.md

 1. Sign in to the [!INCLUDE[pn_Online_Subscription](../includes/pn-online-subscription.md)] with the [!INCLUDE[pn_Windows_Live_ID](../includes/pn-windows-live-id.md)] you use for the billing administrator at your company.

-2. Follow the steps in [Create users and assign Dynamics 365 for Customer Engagement apps Online security roles](create-users-assign-online-security-roles.md) to disable the user from the partner company.
+2. Follow the steps in [Create users and assign Dynamics 365 apps security roles](create-users-assign-online-security-roles.md) to disable the user from the partner company.